Caffe Aroma closing but opens to a new adventure

 What started as a coffee shop will now change into a clothing boutique.

-Caffe Aroma opened four years ago.
-Since then, Owner Tina Wetzel said she’s seen it transform into more of a catering business.
+Caffe Aroma has been around since the 90s.
+However, the current owner Tina Wetzel took over and rebranded it four years ago.
+Since then she said she’s seen it transform into more of a catering business.
 So, she will continue to run that from the back of the store and the front of the store will change into a boutique called Unbranded Element.

 Tina said it’s a combined effort with some community partners and is excited to bring something new and different to downtown Bismarck.